nqpz/hbcht/README.txt

 License
 =======

-hbcht is free software under the terms of the GNU Affero General Public License version 3 (or any later version).
-This is version 0.1.0 of the program.
+mege is free software under the terms of the Do What The Fuck You Want To Public License (WTFPL); see the file COPYING.txt.
+The author of mege is Niels G. W. Serup, contactable at ngws@metanohi.name.

 Contact
 =======

-The author of hbcht is Niels Serup.
-Bug reports and suggestions should be sent to ns@metanohi.name for the time being.
+The author of hbcht is Niels G. W. Serup.
+Bug reports and suggestions should be sent to ngws@metanohi.name for the time being.

 Installation